 Ethanol

-Ethanol makes our list of alternative transportation fuels since the solutions include corn and plant materials with fewer greenhouse gas emissions.
 Like biodiesel fuels, ethanol blends are categorized by a specific letter and numbering system.
 The letter “E” followed by a number tells fleet management personnel how much ethanol is in a gasoline or diesel mixture.
 For example, an E10 blend contains 10% ethanol.
+These variations include E10, E15, and E85, the latter of which can be used by flexible fuel vehicles.

 Based on the Alternative Fuels Data Center reports, nearly 98% of all gasoline sold in the U.S. contains ethanol.